youngjc625/up221-young/README.md

 # up221-young
+This is Young Jin Choi's repository for Winter Quarter 2024, UP221

 ## Profile
 My name is Young Jin Choi (I go by Young) and I'm a second-year MPP student interested in social and economic equity.